Anagh-Sharma/Chat-Application-using-Java/README.md

 -------------------------------------------------------------------------------------

 Concepts explored:
-	- Networking	:	- Socket Programming
+- Networking	:	Socket Programming
-	- Multithreading:	- Used to implement threads for reading and writing on the input and output streams of the Server and Clients.
+- Multithreading:	Used to implement threads for reading and writing on the input and output streams of the Server and Clients.
+- JDBC:
-	- JDBC			:	- 2 Tier Architecture
+	- 2 Tier Architecture
 	- Establish a connection with database
 	- Run, DML and DQL queries
-	- Swing			:	- Frontend
+- Swing		:	Frontend

 -------------------------------------------------------------------------------------